React-Sight/React-Sight/README.md

 4. Run your React application, or open (almost!) any website running React!

 5. Open Chrome Developer Tools (cmd+opt+j) -> React Sight panel

+## Building Your Own Version
+If you'd like to build your own version of React Sight:

+1. Clone the repo and `npm install` dependancies

+2. Use `npm start` to generate the build

+3. In Chrome, open the extensions tab and click 'Load Unpacked Extension'.
+Load the folder '~/ReactSight/chrome-ext'

+If you have any additional questions send us a message at reactsight@gmail.com :)

 ## Usage
 Hover over nodes to see their state and props in the side panel.